 Alex Murdaugh personally introduced Gloria’s sons to his “good friend” Fleming and encouraged them to hire him “so that Fleming could assist the sons in filing legal claims against Murdaugh for the wrongful death of their mother,” the lawsuit stated.

-Satterfield’s sons did not know that Fleming was Murdaugh’s former college roommate, best friend, and Paul Murdaugh’s godfather.
+Satterfield’s sons did not know that Fleming was Murdaugh’s former college roommate, best friend, and Buster Murdaugh’s godfather.

 “Tony and Brian trusted Alex Murdaugh and because of their trust in him, Tony and Brian retained Fleming and (his law firm) to represent them,” the lawsuit said.